sid42/ECE356_Project_F21/README.md

         eg. fertility_rates delete -code CA -year 2000

 ### life_expectancy
-The following commands allow the user to query and update all the relevant life expectancy details based on country
+The following commands allow the user to query and update all the relevant life expectancy details based on country<br />
-Attributes: country_code, country_name, year, life_expectancy, life_expectancy_male, life_expectancy_female
+Attributes: country_code, country_name, year, life_expectancy, life_expectancy_male, life_expectancy_female<br />
-NOTE: PK for life_expectancy: country_code, year
+NOTE: PK for life_expectancy: country_code, year<br />

     life_expectancy all -> To show all data present in the life_expectancy table life_expectancy get -<attribute> <value> ... -> To show specific information from life_expectancy table by filtering on given attribute values